-- ALWAYS inspect your LiPo batteries carefully before charging.
+• ALWAYS inspect your LiPo batteries carefully before charging.
 Look for any loose leads or connectors, damaged wire insulation, damaged cell packaging, impact damage, fluid leaks, swelling (a sign of internal damage), cell deformity, missing labels, or any other damage or irregularity.
 If any of these conditions are observed, do not charge or use the battery pack.
-Follow the disposal instructions included with your battery to properly and safely dispose of the battery. - DO NOT store or charge LiPo batteries with or around other batteries or battery packs of any type, including other LiPos. - Store and transport your battery pack(s) in a cool dry place.
+Follow the disposal instructions included with your battery to properly and safely dispose of the battery.

+- DO NOT store or charge LiPo batteries with or around other batteries or battery packs of any type, including other LiPos. - Store and transport your battery pack(s) in a cool dry place.
 DO NOT store in direct sunlight.
 DO NOT allow the storage temperature to exceed 140°F or 60°C, such as in the trunk of a car, or the cells may be damaged and create a fire risk. - DO NOT disassemble LiPo batteries or cells. - DO NOT attempt to build your own LiPo battery pack from loose cells.

-Charging and handling precautions for all battery types
+Charging and handling precautions for all battery types:

-- Use the supplied NiMH charger to charge the included battery.
-DO NOT attempt to charge LiPo batteries or any other type of battery with this charger. - BEFORE you charge, ALWAYS confirm that the charger settings exactly match the type (chemistry), specification, and configuration of the battery to be charged. - DO NOT attempt to charge non-rechargeable batteries (explosion hazard), batteries that have an internal charge circuit or a protection circuit, batteries that have been altered from original manufacturer configuration, or batteries that have missing or unreadable labels, preventing you from properly identifying the battery type and specifications. - DO NOT exceed the maximum manufacturer recommended charge rate. - DO NOT let any exposed battery contacts or wires touch each other.
-This will cause the battery to short circuit and create the risk of fire. - While charging or discharging, ALWAYS place the battery (all types of batteries) in a fire retardant/fire proof container and on a non-flammable surface such as concrete.
+- BEFORE you charge, ALWAYS confirm that the charger settings exactly match the type (chemistry), specification, and configuration of the battery to be charged. - DO NOT attempt to charge non-rechargeable batteries (explosion hazard), batteries that have an internal charge circuit or a protection circuit, batteries that have been altered from original manufacturer configuration, or batteries that have missing or unreadable labels, preventing you from properly identifying the battery type and specifications. - DO NOT exceed the maximum manufacturer recommended charge rate. - DO NOT let any exposed battery contacts or wires touch each other.
+This will cause the battery to short circuit and create the risk of fire. - While charging or discharging, ALWAYS place the battery (all types of batteries) in a fire retardant/fire proof container and on a non-flammable surface such as concrete. - DO NOT charge batteries inside of an automobile.
+DO NOT charge batteries while driving in an automobile. - NEVER charge batteries on wood, cloth, carpet, or on any other flammable material.